-Aspect Specific information required those impacts.
-The assessment must: quantify the significance of potential impacts and risks to sacred sites and cultural heritage identify any effect on intergenerational transmission of cultural traditions consider cumulative impacts and the reversibility of potential impacts.
+Aspect Specific information required heritage, including any further studies or measures required to address these gaps.
+Potential significant impacts and risks quantify the significance of potential impacts and risks to sacred sites and cultural heritage identify any effect on intergenerational transmission of cultural traditions consider cumulative impacts and the reversibility of potential impacts.
 Assess the potential impacts of a changing climate on cultural and heritage values in the context of cumulative impacts from the proposal and other activities in the region.
 Identify the uncertainties and provide a detailed description of how uncertainties would be addressed, such as through an adaptive management approach incorporating baseline studies, monitoring and staging.
 Where uncertainty remains, adopt the precautionary principle and demonstrate how it has been met (section 19 of EP Act).
-Avoidance, mitigation and Describe the measures for avoiding and mitigating impacts on cultural heritage values and transmission of cultural traditions management Avoidance, mitigation and offset measures must be developed with consideration given to the following: substantial initial and ongoing consultation and engagement with traditional owners/representatives. best practice, including advice from relevant NTG advisory agencies and traditional owners appropriate surveys and consultation to identify and characterise any sites, places or objects of cultural significance requirements for an Authority Certificate that covers all areas of the proposal, in accordance with the Sacred Sites Act Demonstrate the application of the mitigation hierarchy to avoid and minimise impacts on cultural heritage values, including any considerations for rehabilitation and closure.
+Avoidance, mitigation and management Describe the measures for avoiding and mitigating impacts on cultural heritage values and the practice and transmission of cultural traditions Avoidance and mitigation measures must be developed with consideration given to the following: substantial initial and ongoing consultation and engagement with native title holders, traditional owners and their representatives. appropriate independent surveys and consultation to identify and characterise any sites, places or objects of cultural significance requirements for an Authority Certificate that covers all areas of the proposal,

+Aspect Specific information required in accordance with the Sacred Sites Act appropriate Aboriginal culture and heritage awareness training for the workforce.
+Demonstrate the application of the mitigation hierarchy to avoid and minimise impacts on cultural heritage values, including any considerations for rehabilitation and closure.
 Identify and address the potential impacts on potentially affected Aboriginal people and communities, landholders, tourism and operators as stakeholders.
-All mitigation measures should be substantiated and in accordance with best practice, including advice from relevant government advisory agencies and traditional owners.
+All mitigation measures should be substantiated and in accordance with best practice, including advice from relevant government advisory agencies, native title holders, traditional owners and/or their representatives.
 Demonstrate and document in the EIS how the NT EPA's objective for this factor can be met and the predicted environmental outcomes.
-Monitoring and reporting Outline proposed monitoring and reporting activities related to potential impacts and risks and mitigation and management measures to culture and heritage and transmission of cultural traditions.
+Monitoring and reporting Outline proposed monitoring and reporting activities related to potential impacts and risks and mitigation and management measures to culture and heritage and the practice and transmission of cultural traditions.
 The proposed monitoring and reporting should specify which project phases it relates to.
-All monitoring activities should be substantiated and in accordance with best practice advice from relevant government advisory agencies.

-Aspect Specific information required Residual impact Identify the significance of any residual impact or risk of the proposal to identified values.
+All monitoring activities should be substantiated and in accordance with best practice advice from relevant government advisory agencies, native title holders, traditional owners and/or their representatives.
+Residual impact Identify the significance of any residual impact or risk of the proposal to identified values.